CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

 ## Task 1: Generate Documentation with Copilot

-In this task, you'll utilize GitHub Copilot to generate markdown documentation for the backend application for the GitHub repository [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) and will also make use of GitHub Copilot features to generate comments for codes.
+In this task, you'll utilize GitHub Copilot to generate markdown documentation for the backend application for the GitHub repository [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) and will also make use of GitHub Copilot features to generate comments for code.

 1. Open Visual Studio Code and clone the GitHub repository [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).

 1. Navigate to the folder **C:\Users\azureuser\azure-search-openai-demo\app\backend** and create a new **README.md** file

-1. On the empty README.md file click Ctrl+I to get Copilot Copilot Chat window and ask Copilot to generate a README.md file for the directory app/backend.
+1. On the empty README.md file, click Ctrl+I to get the Copilot Copilot Chat window and ask Copilot to generate a README.md file for the directory app/backend.

    ![](../../media/Generatee.png)